gatogateau/bamazon/README.md

 # bamazon

-this is an order program.

-This downloads the database.
+Thisi is an order program through Node.js.
+Bamazon is set up as a database through mysql with items, id, and prices.

-the user is asked to choose which item ID he or she wants to order, confirms the submission
+When the program is run, a query is run to the database and the user is given a list of items, asked which item he/she would like to purchase, then the quantity.

-then asks the quantity.
+The program will verify the item exists, and if the there is enough quantity to order.

-If there is enough stock in hand, the customer's order will go through and arrive at their door
+If all is correct/true, then the order will be placed and update the quantity in the Database.